LEGAL UPDATE: Washington’s Silenced No More Act is effective June 9, 2022by Michelle Bomberger | May 18, 2023

 This is a significant change for Washington.
 Employers should take immediate action to come into compliance.

-- Because of the retroactive element to the Act, employers should audit any previous agreements for compliance and ensure that any NDAs are narrowly drafted so as not to risk liability for noncompliance with this new law.
+- Because of the retroactive element to the Act, employers should audit any previous agreements for compliance and ensure that any nondisclosure or non-disparagement provisions in agreements are narrowly drafted so as not to risk liability for noncompliance with this new law, including a focus on any agreements with independent contractors.
+Note that “independent contractors” is not defined, so it could theoretically include any vendor, even a large company.

 - Employers should remove any broad non-disparagement or confidentiality provisions that are not limited to the settlement amount in all agreements executed after June 9.